crystal-garage/telegram_bot/README.md

 validate the `X-Telegram-Bot-Api-Secret-Token` header yet.
 If you need strict validation, terminate webhooks behind middleware or a proxy that checks the header before forwarding requests to the bot.

+### Low-level API

+Most applications should use `TelegramBot::Bot` methods such as `send_message`, `set_webhook`, `answer_callback_query`, and `polling`.

+Request serialization and transport are intentionally lower-level extension
+points:

+- `TelegramBot::HttpClient` performs Bot API HTTP requests.
+- `TelegramBot::ResponseClient` writes method responses into webhook HTTP responses when possible.
+- `TelegramBot::APIException` is raised for failed Bot API responses.
+- `Bot#request`, parameter serialization, and response handling are protected internals used by the high-level methods.

+Prefer the high-level Bot API methods unless you are extending the shard itself or testing a custom transport path.

 ### Allow/blocklists